 For years, retailers who were solely reliant upon a physical storefront have been losing market share to companies who have opted to pursue an omnichannel sales strategy.
 Then, the Coronavirus pandemic hit and accelerated this transition at a pace not previously seen.
 As a result, companies who sell non-essential items like clothing have continued to struggle, while other companies that sell essential items, like grocery stores, have thrived.

-In this article, we are going to describe one of the valuation metrics used to value grocery store anchored retail centers, the cap rate.
-We will describe what it is, how it is calculated, and why it matters.
-By the end, readers will have the information needed to calculate this metric on their own as part of their pre-investment due diligence process.
+In this article, we describe one of the valuation metrics used to value grocery store anchored retail centers: the cap rate.
+We will describe what a grocery store anchored retail center cap rate is, how it is calculated, and why it matters.
+By the end, readers will have the information needed to calculate the cap rate metric on their own as part of their pre-investment due diligence process.

 First National Realty Partners is a professional commercial real estate investment company that focuses solely on the acquisition and management of grocery store anchored retail centers.
 If you are an accredited investor and would like to learn more about our current investment opportunities, click here.

 Grocery Store Anchored Cap Rates Defined